juanpablo91/OSAI/README.md

 #### **Source Code**: <a href="https://github.com/juanpablo91/Asis" target="_blank">https://github.com/juanpablo91/Asis</a>

-## Introduction

-We believe in open source AI to democratize technology, provide opportunities and development, with established standards and rules, creating a transparent and competitive world for the benefit of all.
+Asis is a set of standards, rules and also a framework for the deployment of an AI ecosystem, based on "Personal AI", a concept analogous to personal computing.

-Asis is a set of standards,rules and framework for the deployment of an ecosystem of AI, based in "Personal AI", Concept analogous to personal computing and how it revolutionized the history of humanity.
+Asis is a set of standards, rules and also a framework for the deployment of an AI ecosystem, based on "Personal AI", a concept analogous to personal computing, applying an artificial intelligence for each user, tailored to their needs and complexity, with end-to-end customization, name, model, voice, all at the user's request, as well as total freedom to install agents and applications in their assistant, and a communication protocol between software and/or assistants based on three fundamental rules: unique, connected and autonomous.

 # Main Features